 This year IT redeployment solutions such as those offered by Tier 1 are becoming more appealing than ever as the European Union steps up its campaign to promote sustainability in the technology sector alongside an ever-increasing public passion for the environment.

-2021 marks an escalation of the EU’s Green Deal for the electronics sector, complementing earlier policies such as the Batteries Directive 2006 on the journey toward a “circular economy” in tech.
+Last year marked an escalation of the EU’s Green Deal for the electronics sector, complementing earlier policies such as the Batteries Directive 2006 on the journey toward a “circular economy” in tech.
 The phrase refers to a new vision of a product’s life cycle, wherein products are not simply manufactured, used and discarded but used, reused and reused again.

 With under 40% of Europe’s technological waste being recycled, the passion for promoting sustainability is well-founded and escalating with each passing month.
-2021 has already seen the establishment of a Circular Economy Research Hub at the University of Exeter, funded by the British government with the aim of “collaborating with industry […] to reduce waste and boost the economy” according to Amanda Solloway, the minister for science, research and innovation.
+2021 saw the establishment of a Circular Economy Research Hub at the University of Exeter, funded by the British government with the aim of “collaborating with industry […] to reduce waste and boost the economy” according to Amanda Solloway, the minister for science, research and innovation.

 This points to increased political will from legislators to tackle the sustainability crisis in tech, which enterprise consumers must take note of.
 Greener approaches to business have long been a popular talking point but the government has started the new year with a strong signal that the time for action is approaching ever-faster.
 And they have the public on their side – a 2018 study by laundry brand Ecover found that over a third of the public back fines and other legal action for businesses that fail to reduce their waste.